 - 4.1.
 General Financial Provisions - 4.1.1.
 Capitation Payments - 4.1.1.1.
 CMS and RI EOHHS will each contribute to the total Capitation Payment paid to the Contractor.
 CMS and RI EOHHS will each make monthly payments for each Enrollee to the Contractor for their portion of the capitated rate, in accordance with the rates of payment and payment provisions set forth herein and subject to all applicable Federal and State laws, regulations, rules, billing instructions, and bulletins, as amended. - 4.1.1.2.
 The Contractor will receive three monthly payments for each Enrollee: one amount from CMS reflecting coverage of Medicare Parts A/B services (Medicare Parts A/B Component); one amount from CMS reflecting coverage Medicare Part D services (Medicare Part D Component); and, a third amount from RI EOHHS reflecting coverage of Medicaid services (Medicaid Component). - 4.1.1.3.
 The Medicare Parts A/B payment will be risk adjusted using the Medicare Advantage CMS-HCC Model.
 The Medicare Part D payment will be risk adjusted using the Part D RxHCC Model.
 The Medicaid Component will utilize the rate cell methodology described in Section 4.2. - 4.1.1.4.
-CMS and RI EOHHS will provide the Contractor with a rate report for their Medicare Parts A/B, Part D and Medicaid payments on an annual basis for the upcoming calendar year. - 4.1.1.5.
+CMS and RI EOHHS will provide the Contractor with a rate report for their Medicare Parts A/B, Part D and Medicaid payments on an annual basis for the upcoming calendar year.
+Updates of the Medicaid portion of the rate will take place at least once at the beginning of the State Fiscal Year on July 1st. - 4.1.1.5.
 On a regular basis, CMS will provide RI EOHHS with the Contractor-level payment information included in the Medicare Plan Payment Report.
 The use of such information by RI EOHHS will be limited to financial monitoring, performing financial audits, and related activities, unless otherwise agreed to by CMS and the Contractor.
 On a regular basis, RI EOHHS will also provide to CMS Contractor-level plan payment information including the Medicaid Capitation Payments. - 4.1.2.
 Demonstration Year Dates - 4.1.2.1.
-Capitation Rate updates will take place as on January 1st of each calendar year, or more frequently, as described in this section; however, savings percentages (see Section 4.2.3) and quality withhold percentages (see Section 4.4.7) will be applied based on final Demonstration Years, as follows:
+Capitation Rate updates will take place as on January 1st of each calendar year for the Medicare rate component and on a State Fiscal

+Year (SFY) basis for the Medicaid rate component, or more frequently, as described in this section; however, savings percentages (see Section 4.2.3) and quality withhold percentages (see Section 4.4.7) will be applied based on final Demonstration Years, as follows: